siddharthkp/learn-es6/README.md

 #### Usage

+Open any git versioned repo on your terminal

-Run `es6` in the repository you want to learn in
+Run `es6`

+#### Options

+`--restart`    Start from first lesson

 #### Credits

+Most of the content is sourced from learnharmony.org Thanks to @BrianGenisio and @MiguelCastillo for that.

+This script uses lebab for transformation.
-@mohebifar and @nene for lebab which powers the transforms Brian Genisio and Miguel Castillo for learnharmany.org
+Thanks to the @mohebifar and @nene for their excellent work